Social Security Information

 The Social Security Administration is currently experiencing an extreme backlog of claims, which has had a significant impact on its processing times.
 The SSA has provisions in place to expedite claims for individuals facing severe financial and medical hardships such as impending foreclosure, eviction, terminal illness, or an inability to access life-saving medications.

-If you need assistance expediting your claim, please contact my Hampton Roads district office.
+If you need assistance expediting your claim, please contact my District Office.
 You will also need to fill out a Constituent Consent and Information Form in order for my office to assist you.
 My office can contact the SSA to determine if your claim is eligible for expedited processing.
 While we can make the request, we cannot guarantee that any case will be expedited or granted a favorable decision.

 Representation for Your Hearing for Social Security Benefits